 Trees Hedges and Woodland

 Cornwall is a land of contrasts and this is reflected in its trees and woodlands.
 From the champion trees and valuable commercial timber of the sheltered valleys to the bent and windswept trees of the exposed hills and coast and the magical estuarine oakwoods (the Cornish 'Rainforest').
-Often considered to be poorly treed, Cornwall has many hidden gems and whilst growing trees in Cornwall can be challenging it is not without reward.
+Cornwall has many hidden gems and whilst growing trees in Cornwall can be challenging it is not without reward.